oleiade/Elevator/docs/source/guide.rst

 Configuration
 ================

-Server configuration relies on a INI file you can pass it as ``–c`` argument.
-As a default Elevator will search for it's configuration at ``/etc/elevator/elevator.conf``
+Server core configuration relies on a INI file you can pass it as ``–c`` argument.
+As a default Elevator will search for it's configuration at ``/etc/elevator/elevator.conf``.

 **example config (config/elevator.conf)**

 .. code-block:: ini

-  [global]
+  [core]
   # By default Elevator does not run as a daemon.
   # Use 'yes' if you need it.
 Note that Elevator will write
   # a pid file in /var/run/elevator.pid when daemonized.
-  daemonize = no
+  daemonize = false

   # When running daemonized, Elevator writes
   # a pid file in /var/run/elevator.pid by default.